ncatlab/nlab-content/pages/2/1/8/2/2812/content.md

 +-- {: .proof}
 ###### Proof

-The statement for the Eilenbegr-Zilber operad goes back to _HinSch87_ .
+The statement for the Eilenberg-Zilber operad goes back to _HinSch87_ .
 A good review is in _May03_ .
 The statement for the Barrat-Eccles operad is in _BerFre01_ .

 =--